osg-htc/user-documentation/documentation/support_and_training/training/osg-user-school.md

 ### Next OSG User School

 The next OSG User School will be held in the summer of 2025.
-Applications will likely open in February of 2025.
+Applications will likely open in early 2025.

 ### Open Materials and Recordings